Hejiang Province

-Hokiang, (合江 (Héjiāng)) was a province in Northeast China, which was established in 1945.
-It was c.52,300 sq mi (135,500 km²) in size and the provincial capital was Jiamusi.
+Hokiang, (合江 (Héjiāng)) was a province in Northeast China, established in 1945.
+It was c.
+52,300 sq mi (135,500 km²) in size.
+The provincial capital was Jiamusi.

 History

-Medieval history
+Medieval

-From 698 to 936, the Mohe-ruled kingdom of Balhae (Bohai) occupied northern Korea and parts of Northeast China and Primorsky Krai, consisting of the Nanai, the Udege, and the Evenks and descendants of the Tungus-speaking people and the people of the recently fallen Goguryeo kingdom.
-Hejiang settled at this moment by Northern Mohe tribes were submitted to Balhae Kingdom under King Mun and reign King Seon's reign (818-830) :
+From 698 to 936, the Mohe-ruled kingdom of Balhae (Bohai) occupied northern Korea and parts of Northeast China and Primorsky Krai, consisting of the Nanai, the Udege, and the Evenks and descendants of the Tungus-speaking people and the people of the Goguryeo kingdom.
+Hejiang, later settled by Northern Mohe tribes, was submitted to the Balhae Kingdom under King Mun and King Seon's reign (818-830):